-L-shaped outdoor kitchen with Green Egg
+L-shaped outdoor kitchen with Big Green Egg

 A corner space in an L-shaped outdoor kitchen is an excellent spot for a Green Egg.
-The producer provides a great assembly guide available here.

 An outdoor kitchen shown in the picture is simple, but it covers both cooking and dining.
 I can easily imagine cooking and socializing in it at the same time.
 As this is a spot used after sunset, lighting is a pretty important part of it.
 It is worth planning it while designing an outdoor kitchen.